South African literature: Zulu

 Some of the most prominent Zulu authors are BW Vilakazi, Mazisi Kunene, RRR Dhlomo, HIE Dhlomo, JL Dube, Njabulo Ndebele, Talent Dladla,Nimrod Ndebele, EA Made, and DBZ Ntuli.

 Xhosa

 Ityala lamawele (The Lawsuit of the Twins) by S. E. K. Mqhayi is the first extant novel in the Xhosa language.
 It was published in 1914 by the Lovedale Press, and has been a significant influence on subsequent isiXhosa literature.

 Other prominent Xhosa authors are AC Jordan, JJR Jolobe, ZS Qangule, KS Bongela, Godfrey Mzamane, Rubusana, Peter Mtuze and Guybon Sinxo.
-A female writer of note is Sindiwe Magona.
-Her 1998 novel, Mother to Mother, deals with violence at the end of Apartheid through the killing of American student Amy Biehl.
+A notable female writer is Sindiwe Magona.
+Her 1998 novel, Mother to Mother, deals with violence at the end of apartheid through the killing of an American student Amy Biehl.
 Magona writes both in English and Xhosa.

 Sesotho

 Some of the most prominent Sesotho authors are MKPD Maphala, BM Khaketla, N.S.
 Puleng, Thomas Mofolo, and Makali Isabella Mokitimi.